awsdocs/aws-storagegateway-user-guide/doc_source/troubleshoot-volume-issues.md

 ## Your Scheduled Volume Snapshot Did Not Occur<a name="troubleshoot-volume-issues.NoSnapshot"></a>

 If your scheduled snapshot of a volume did not occur, check whether your volume has the PASSTHROUGH status, or if the gateway's upload buffer was filled just prior to the scheduled snapshot time\.
 You can check the `UploadBufferPercentUsed` metric for the gateway in the Amazon CloudWatch console and create an alarm for this metric\.
-For more information, see [Monitoring the Upload Buffer](Main_monitoring-gateways-common.md#PerfUploadBuffer-common) and [To set an upper threshold alarm for a gateway's upload buffer](Main_monitoring-gateways-common.md#GatewayAlarm1-common)\.
+For more information, see [Monitoring the upload buffer](Main_monitoring-gateways-common.md#PerfUploadBuffer-common) and [To set an upper threshold alarm for a gateway's upload buffer](Main_monitoring-gateways-common.md#GatewayAlarm1-common)\.

 ## You Need to Remove or Replace a Disk That Has Failed<a name="troubleshoot-volume-issues.RemoveVolume"></a>